 The highest earners in the architectural profession tend to be the directors, partners and principles.
 The level of income at this level is predominately factored by the size of practice and type of work they take on.
 For example a principle of a small practice that specializes in one-off houses will often be on a lower income than a larger more commercially led practice.
 Simply because the projects at a commercial level are considerably larger and more expensive, and require a higher architectural fees, but generally speaking, are much more efficient to procure, resulting in a higher profit to the design team.

 For this reason large commercial firms in average tend to offer the most competitive salaries, as they are able to take on many of these larger and higher fee earning projects.

 …and with these projects comes a hierarchy of managerial positions, providing a clear career path for development with obvious pay increases.

 The payoff however is that for most, commercial projects are (architectural speaking) far less interesting and stimulating, as there are very few high profile and iconic concert halls and museums, but many supermarkets and shopping malls.

-Furthermore and as mentioned above, there are also many further ways an architect and/or student can boost their income outside of their day to day responsibilities, many are listed here …commercial work is not the only answer.
+Furthermore and as mentioned above, there are also many further ways an architect and/or student can boost their income outside of their day to day responsibilities, many are listed further on in this article …commercial work is not the only answer.